aws-samples/amazon-managed-service-for-apache-flink-examples/java/FlinkDataGenerator/README.md

 ### Runtime configuration

-The application reads the runtime configuration from the Runtime Properties, when running on Amazon Managed Service for Apache Flink, or, when running locally, from the [`src/main/resources/flink-application-properties-dev.json`](src/main/resources/flink-application-properties-dev.json) file located in the resources folder.
+The application reads the runtime configuration from the Runtime Properties, when running on Amazon Managed Service for Apache Flink, or, when running locally, from the [`src/main/resources/flink-application-properties-dev.json`](src/main/resources/flink-application-properties-dev.json) file.
 All parameters are case-sensitive.

 The presence of the configuration group `KafkaSink` enables the Kafka sink.